What Is Direct Patient Care?

-A simpler way to buy healthcare.
-Pay your doctor directly for access and routine care, with transparent pricing and a stronger relationship.
+Your complete guide to direct primary care (DPC).
+Pay your doctor directly for access and routine care, with transparent membership pricing and a stronger doctor-patient relationship.

 What is Direct Patient Care?